 Tenor Ted Schmitz appears internationally in a wide range of operatic roles.
-Highlights include his work with Seattle Opera, Opera Bellas Artes Mexico City, Nico and the Navigators, Bregenzer Festspiele, Aldeburgh Festival, Glyndebourne and The Royal Opera House, Covent Garden.
+Highlights include his work with Seattle Opera, Opera Bellas Artes Mexico City, Nico and the Navigators, Bregenzer Festspiele, Aldeburgh Festival, Glyndebourne and the Royal Opera House, Covent Garden.

-Recent performances include Der Wirt and Haushofmeisters DER ROSENKAVALIER with the City of Birmingham Symphony Orchestra under the baton of Andris Nelsons, cover of Peter Quint THE TURN OF THE SCREW with Glyndebourne on Tour, the role of Wilhelm Meister MIGNON with New Sussex Opera, Reverend Adams in the Chinese premiere of PETER GRIMES with an international cast in Beijing, multiple roles of Achmet, Crook, and the Grand Inquisitor in Bernstein’s CANDIDE with MDR Orchestra in Leipzig, Britten’s Serenade for Tenor Horn and Strings with the North York Moors Festival, Tapioca L’ÉTOILE with New Sussex Opera and Gastone LA TRAVIATA with Opera Project, and Remendado CARMEN with the Cambridge Philharmonic.
-Ted was recently featured in a new recording of Ethyl Smyth’s THE BOATSWAIN’S MATE with Retrospect Opera.
-Ted also recently finished a tour of a staged production Rossini’s Petite Messe Solennelle with Nico and the Navigators.
+Other recent engagements include cover the role of Tapioca L’ÉTOILE at the Royal Opera House and the Witch of Endor in Handel’s SAUL for the Glyndebourne Festival.
+Der Wirt and Haushofmeisters DER ROSENKAVALIER with the City of Birmingham Symphony Orchestra under the baton of Andris Nelsons, cover of Peter Quint THE TURN OF THE SCREW with Glyndebourne on Tour, Wilhelm Meister MIGNON with New Sussex Opera, Reverend Adams in the Chinese premiere of PETER GRIMES with an international cast in Beijing, multiple roles of Achmet, Crook, and the Grand Inquisitor CANDIDE with MDR Orchestra in Leipzig, Britten’s Serenade for Tenor Horn and Strings with the North York Moors Festival, Tapioca L’ÉTOILE with New Sussex Opera and Gastone LA TRAVIATA with Opera Project, and Remendado CARMEN with the Cambridge Philharmonic.
+Mr Schmitz was recently featured in new recording of Ethyl Smyth’s THE BOATSWAIN’S MATE with Retrospect Opera.
+He also recently finished a tour of a staged production Rossini’s Petite Messe Solennelle with Nico and the Navigators.